 It’s also important to remember that a specific ad will not appear for a keyword every time someone searches for it, but an organic result can.
 And ads cost money forever.
 Organic listings incur an upfront cost to produce and optimize content that pays dividends well into the future.

-These are the sorts of headaches that make a solid SEO strategy essential and partnering with an experienced agency, even if it’s sometimes more expensive, it's a better value.
+These are the sorts of headaches that make a solid SEO strategy essential and partnering with an experienced agency, even if it’s sometimes more expensive, a better value.

 How can SEO help you?